Puck (Marvel Comics): Puck (Eugene Judd)

-During his time with Alpha Flight, he encountered a new city deep in the Arctic Circle.
-There his team and the X-Men discovered a mystical wellspring.
+During his time with Alpha Flight, he encounters a new city deep in the Arctic Circle.
+There, his team and the X-Men discover a mystical wellspring.
 Several humans associated with the X-Men had gained vast powers via the wellspring.
-Puck was cured of his dwarfism by the well-intentioned Madelyne Pryor.
-He discovered a problem with walking because his center of balance was off.
-Later, the group discovered that the powers came at a price too high to bear, such as the loss of all creativity among all affected and the deaths of all mystics.
+Puck is cured of his dwarfism by Madelyne Pryor.
+The group discovers that the powers cause the loss of all creativity among all affected and the deaths of all mystics.
 This includes Puck's friend Shaman.
-The group splits along ideological lines, and both groups battle for some time before turning on the main threat.
-This turns out to be the trickster god Loki was behind all this.
-He was eventually persuaded to remove all effects of the well, which unfortunately included Puck's new height.
-A thought balloon indicated that the pain associated with his dwarfism was now worse than ever.
+The group splits along ideological lines, and both groups battle for some time before turning on the trickster god Loki.
+Loki removes all effects of the well, including Puck's new height.
+Puck rejects Loki's offer to restore the well's gifts.

-Soon after, Puck's background was revealed, and he battled Black Raazer who temporarily freed himself from the prison of Puck's body.
-He told his teammates about his past, and then took Raazer back into his body once more.
-He had romantic interest in Heather Hudson, but she instead turned to their teammate Madison Jeffries.
-Puck later encountered the Avengers.
+Puck battles Black Raazer, who temporarily freed himself from the prison of Puck's body.
+He tells his teammates about his past, and then takes Raazer back into his body once more.
+He had romantic interest in Heather Hudson, but she instead turns to their teammate Madison Jeffries.
+Puck later encounters the Avengers.

-When Northstar and Aurora both fell deathly ill (him physically and her mentally), Alpha Flight took them to the site of the Firefountain that Loki previously used to grant powers and wishes.
-Loki led them to a dark fountain instead (emanating from a deep pit), and sent dark elves to attack them.
+When Northstar and Aurora both fall deathly ill (him physically and her mentally), Alpha Flight takes them to the site of the Firefountain that Loki used to grant powers and wishes.
+Loki leads them to a dark fountain instead (emanating from a deep pit), and sends dark elves to attack them.
 During the resulting fight, Puck is knocked into the fountain.
-Raazer was freed from Puck's body, returning Puck to his normal size and actual age even as he fell to what should have been his death.
-Loki instead teleported Puck to Tibet, and decided to abandon his previous life.
-Later, Puck became embroiled in a battle between Tibet and mainland China.
-He fought the Dreamqueen alongside Alpha Flight and was captured by her as the rest of the team was sent elsewhere.
-After being tortured by the Dreamqueen for a time, he was rescued by Alpha Flight and taken to the hospital to heal the injuries the Dreamqueen inflicted.
+Raazer is freed from Puck's body, returning Puck to his normal size and actual age even as he falls to what should have been his death.
+Loki instead teleports Puck to Tibet, and abandons his previous life.
+Puck becomes embroiled in a battle between Tibet and mainland China.
+He fights the Dreamqueen alongside Alpha Flight and is captured by her as the rest of the team is sent elsewhere.
+After being tortured by the Dreamqueen, he is rescued by Alpha Flight and taken to the hospital to heal the injuries Dreamqueen inflicted.
 Shaman injects Puck with a serum derived from his own blood and the mutative properties of a formula created by the Master.
 The serum was designed to repair Puck's body, but it was from his dwarf state.
-It reshaped him into his dwarf form and gave him the power to harden his skin to near invulnerability.
-He rejoined Alpha Flight with his new power.
+It reshapes him into his dwarf form and gives him the power to harden his skin to near invulnerability.
+He rejoins Alpha Flight with his new power.